 - Before the start, describe the ride briefly and introduce yourself and the back marker to riders and especially to newcomers.

-- In the case of newcomers, check if they are members of the CTC.
+- In the case of newcomers, check if they are members of Cycling UK.
 If not, ensure that they complete a standard ride entry form and sign the disclaimer.
-Make sure that you get the completed form to the secretary as soon as possible.
 Try to ascertain the group-cycling experience of newcomers, tactfully check their cycle for safety and introduce them to a few members who can 'help' them on the ride.

 - Ensure that riders and their bikes do not cause obstruction at the meeting point.